Linda Field – Board Chair

-Nancy Biberman – Founder and President
+Nancy Biberman – President Emerita

 Nancy Biberman is an expert on green, affordable housing and community development with over thirty years of experience in advocating for greater equity and justice in New York City.
 Nancy began her career as a Legal Services lawyer and went on to help create the SRO Law Project.
 While studying at Columbia University’s School of Architecture and Planning with a Revson Fellowship, she conceived and developed the West End Intergenerational Residence.
 Subsequently, she developed over 700 units of affordable housing in the Highbridge section of the Bronx.
-She founded WHEDco in 1991 and has served as its President since.
+She founded WHEDco in 1991 and served as its President until September 2017.
 A frequent contributor to publications on housing law and policy, Ms. Biberman has taught at Harvard University, NYU, and the City University of New York.

 Scott Martin – Treasurer